Rutgers Cancer Institute of New Jersey

 The holiday season is here, and it is a busy and exciting time.
 Filled with family and friends it is a time to reconnect and strengthen our relationships.
-With all of the activity, the commitments and the “to do” lists, there can be stress.
-Barbara Hale, MSW, LCSW, manager of the Social Work Department at Rutgers Cancer Institute of New Jersey tells us there are numerous strategies to help you manage it all, allowing you to pay attention to the joy.
+It is a time filled with activities and many “to do” lists, leaving us wondering how we will get it all done.
+Stress is just part of the season.
+Fortunately, there are strategies to help you manage it all, allowing you to pay attention to the joy.
 These tactics can improve quality of life and most of them are cancer preventative too!

 Think what you have enjoyed over the years.
 What memories make you smile or even laugh out loud?
 What warms your heart?
 As you look back, pay attention to the words “should” and “ought to.”
 If those crept into your mind, the activity is less something you care about and more what you think others want you to care about.
 Imagine letting go of those activities or at least engaging in them in a different way this year.
 Prioritizing or altering what you do can improve the whole experience.

-Your body is a machine that performs best when it has the right kind of fuel, is used the way it is built for and gets recharged.
+Your body is a machine that performs best when it has the right kind of fuel, is in action, and gets recharged.
 By giving yourself those three critical gifts – good food, body movement and adequate sleep – you will have a great holiday season.

 Adequate sleep is critical to recharge all the parts of your body.
 It starts with a decision.
 Look at when you need to wake up and count backwards 7 to 9 hours.
 That is your bedtime!
 Plan your evening to be ready for sleep at the designated time.
-It helps to have a 15 minute routine you follow beforehand, something in lower light that is minimally engaging, since it cues your body for sleep.
+It helps to have a 15-minute routine you follow beforehand, something in lower light that is minimally engaging, since it cues your body for sleep.

 Want more information?
 Using your favorite search engine try “sleep hygiene,” “relaxation techniques,” or “healthy eating.”